dm4sec/hwservice_sec/case_study/huaweiAI/imagesegmentation.md

 # This is the case of fuzzing `Image Segmentation` of [huawei ai service](https://developer.huawei.com/consumer/cn/doc/overview/HUAWEI_HiAI).

 ## S1: collecting information
-We firstly remove the `interface token and transaction code filter` to collect all interfaces related to the test case (Image Segmentation -> Image Segmentation -> Select an image -> Select `sky` as the target).
+We firstly remove the `interface token and transaction code filter` to collect all interfaces related to the test path (Image Segmentation -> Image Segmentation -> Select an image -> Select `sky` as the target).
-The transactions we collected:
+The transactions we collected are:

 | # | transaction code | interface token | interface method |
 | ----| :----: | :----: | :---- |